Be Creative

 - Substantive Edit: Editing text for overall clarity, pacing, unity, structure, and content.
 Reorganizing and clarifying content, editing for length, and cutting parts that are redundant or not relevant to the work at hand.

-Manuscript Evaluation
+Manuscript Evaluations

 If you need an editor to spearhead the development and execution of a publication, I can effectively, and seamlessly, manage your project from concept to product.
 I've managed numerous consumer and trade newsletters and magazines.